Lednerb/bilberry-hugo-theme/README.md

 Execute the `hugo` command in the site's root directory to generate the index file.

 ##### Manual Upload
-1. Head over to the `public/index.json` file and copy everything in there.
+1. Head over to the `public/index.json` file and copy its content.
 2. Login to your Algolia account, open your index and click at `Add records manually`.
 3. Paste the copied text from the `index.json` file.
 4. Verify in the `Browse` tab of your index that the index records were uploaded correctly.